awsdocs/aws-storagegateway-user-guide/doc_source/GettingStarted-use-volumes.md

 You use the iSCSI initiator in your client to connect to your volumes\.
 At the end of the following procedure, the volumes become available as local devices on your client\.

 **Important**
-With AWS Storage Gateway, you can connect multiple hosts to the same volume if the hosts coordinate access by using Windows Server Failover Clustering \(WSFC\)\.
+With Storage Gateway, you can connect multiple hosts to the same volume if the hosts coordinate access by using Windows Server Failover Clustering \(WSFC\)\.
 You can't connect multiple hosts to the same volume without using WSFC, for example by sharing a nonclustered NTFS/ext4 file system\.

 **Topics**
 + [Connecting to a Microsoft Windows Client](#issci-windows)